XiaoFei432/XiaoFei432.github.io/_pages/about.md

 # 👋 Biography
 {: #biography }

-I am **Xiaofei Yue**, a Ph.D. candidate in the School of Computer Science and Technology, Beijing Institute of Technology (BIT), advised by [Prof. Song Yang](https://songyang-cs.github.io/).
+**Xiaofei Yue** is currently a Ph.D. candidate in the School of Computer Science and Technology, Beijing Institute of Technology (BIT), advised by [Prof. Song Yang](https://songyang-cs.github.io/).
 From 2025 to 2026, I am a visiting Ph.D. student at the [PDCL Lab](https://www.ntu.edu.sg/pdcl), College of Computing and Data Science (CCDS), Nanyang Technological University (NTU), working with [Prof. Xueyan Tang](https://personal.ntu.edu.sg/asxytang/).
+Prior to that, he received his B.Eng. degree in computer science department from Northeastern University (NEU) in 2022, advised by [Prof. Yuhai Zhao](http://www.cse.neu.edu.cn/_s131/2019/0313/c6641a157508/page.psp).
 My research focuses on **AI infra.**, **serverless computing**, **quantum computing**, and their co-design.
+He is selected for the <span style="color: red;"> Young S&T Talents Cultivation Project, China Association for Science and Technology (CAST). </span>

-Please feel free to reach out if you are interested in my research.
+⭐️ Please feel free to reach out if you are interested in my research via Email (xfyue [at] bit [dot] edu [dot] cn) :)

 ---